← Back to Home

 How do you measure ROI?

-Measure at three levels:
+Measure it at three levels:

-1. Call-level metrics: Calls answered (vs. voicemail), calls qualified, calls booked.
+1. Call-level metrics: calls answered (vs. voicemail), calls qualified, calls booked.
 Track before/after.

-Example: 100 calls/mo, 40% booking rate, €400 avg = 40 bookings × €400 = €16,000 revenue.
-Agent costs €997/mo.
-ROI: 16x in month one.
+Worked example: 100 calls a month, 40% booking rate, €400 average = 40 bookings x €400 = €16,000 in recovered revenue.
+The managed monthly fee is a single-digit percentage of that.
+ROI lands in month one.

 What's the real cost of a voice AI agent in 2026?